 Sidney Crosby on Ryan Shazier: 'Regardless of his situation, he's always got a smile on his face'

-Count who is arguably Pittsburgh's most prominent athlete among those who hold an admiration for Steelers linebacker Ryan Shazier.
+Count Pittsburgh's most prominent athlete among those who hold an admiration for Steelers linebacker Ryan Shazier.

-Penguins captain Sidney Crosby said Thursday he's interacted with Shazier multiple times, including at the Dapper Dan charity dinner in Pittsburgh on Wednesday night.
+Penguins captain Sidney Crosby said Thursday he has interacted with Shazier multiple times, including at the Dapper Dan charity dinner Wednesday night in Pittsburgh.
 Shazier, of course, is continuing his rehabilitation from a severe back injury suffered during a game in December .

-"I've had the opportunity to meet him a couple times, and regardless of his situation, he's always got a smile on his face and a great attitude," Crosby said after Penguins practice at the UPMC Lemiuex Sports Complex in Cranberry Township.
-"And that's so important; it's so fun to be around people like that.
+"I've had the opportunity to meet him a couple times, and regardless of his situation, he's always got a smile on his face and a great attitude," Crosby said after Penguins practice at UPMC Lemiuex Sports Complex.
+"And that's so important.
+It's so fun to be around people like that.
 It's contagious.
 I think he's a great example to everybody."

 Shazier was injured making a tackle in the first quarter of the Steelers' game in Cincinnati.
 He spent the night in a Cincinnati hospital before being transported to Pittsburgh, where he underwent spinal stabilization surgery.
 He was released from UPMC Mercy earlier this month and has transitioned into outpatient therapy five days per week.